-The role of the risk management committee is undertaken by the full Board, which comprises two Non-Executive Directors and one Executive Director.
+The role of the risk management committee is undertaken by the full Board, which comprises four Non-Executive Directors (three Non-Executive Directors until the appointment of Philipp Kin on 11 August 2023).

-The Board considers that, given the current size and complexity of the Company's operations and that only one Director holds an executive position in the Company, establishing a separate risk management committee will not be efficient, at present.
+The Board considers that, given the current size and complexity of the Company's operations, establishing a separate risk management committee will not be efficient at present.
 As the Company's operations become more complex, the Board will reconsider the appropriateness of forming a separate risk management committee.

-However, employs a non-formal system of risk management and internal compliance and control, whereby the Board delegates day-to-day management of risk to the Managing Director.
+However, the Company employs a non-formal system of risk management and internal compliance and control, whereby the Board delegates day-to-day management of risk to the Managing Director or equivalent.
 The Board is responsible for supervising management's framework of control and accountability systems to enable risk to be assessed and managed.